Caliper-Corporation/TsmAPIsExamples/HILS/README.md

 # TransModeller Hardware-in-the-Loop Controller Interface

-TransModeler is a powerful traffic simulator with very good modelling realism of signalized intersections.
-The Hardware-in-the-loop Simulation Controller Interface (HilsCI) for TransModeler is implemented using the VTC framework.
+TransModeler is a powerful traffic simulator with great modelling realism of signalized intersections.
+This hardware-in-the-loop simulation (HILS) C++ project, illustrates how to connect TransModeler with any NEMA-TS2 controllers using direct Port 1 SDLC communications.
+No CID is needed, and no proprietary NTCIP objects are required.

+## About HILS

+Conventionally, HILS requires costly CID hardware or using relevant proprietary NTCIP objects.
+NTCIP 1202v3-2019 now provides standardized object towards that end now, though, in some cases, the NTCIP detour is not really desired.

+There are a lot of use cases for HILS using native SDLC communications.
+These use cases include controller firmware bench testing, controller database verification and seamless migration, SDLC-level cyber-security investigation, SDLC frame timing optimization, and connected vehicle applications that need a closest replica of the field conditions including the latency of serial communications.

+You can even utilize the direct control over SDLC frames for some interesting/creative work related to ATSPM, for example, ATSPM-in-the-loop which hooks up ATSPM with a traffic simulator in real-time.

 ## How to build

-TransModeler is Windows software and its main API, TsmApi, is in-process COM API.
+TransModeler is a Windows-based software and its Application Programming Interface (API), TsmApi, is a high-performance in-process COM API.
 Latest MSVC compiler that supports C++ 20 standard is required.

-The project is configured for CMake, and to build, you can directly do a CMake build.
+The project is configured using CMake.
+You can directly do a CMake build.
 Alternatively, you can load the CMake project in Visual Studio, and build from there.

 The generated tsmci.dll should be put together with an accompanying tsmci.config.xml file.